amingilani/urbit.org/main/blog/byte-0.md

 $
 ```

-You now have an Urbit image, or *pier*, in the `myzod` directory.
+You now have an Urbit image, or *pier*, in the `myship` directory.
 Right now the only thing in your pier is Urbit's system files:

 ```
-$ ls -a myzod
+$ ls -a myship
 ./  ../ .urb/
 ```

-Restarting uses almost the same command, but without `-c`.
-There
+Restarting uses almost the same command, but without `-c` (which
-are also fewer startup messages.
+means "create").
+There are also fewer startup messages:

 ```
-$ urbit -FI ~zod myzod
+$ urbit -FI ~zod myship
 [...]
 ames: on localhost, UDP 31337.
 http: live (insecure, public) on 8080